 Carmen holds a B.A. degree in English and Psychology, and a Ph.D. in Educational Psychology from Stanford University.

 A 20-year Aliso Viejo resident, Carmen is a fixture in town, donating her time and efforts to several charities and organizations.
 She serves as Chair of the Aliso Viejo Community Cup - an annual golf tournament dedicated to raising funds for the City's Family Resource Center and other youth programs in Aliso Viejo.
 Carmen also served on Mission Hospital's Latino Leadership Council and was a steering committee member for the YMCA's "OC In Motion" campaign to promote health and wellness programs for youth.

-Along with giving back to the community, Carmen is active in community activities and is often seen around town with her husband, Duane.
-An avid animal rescuer, Carmen adopted Zephyr, an endangered California Desert Tortoise.
-She also enjoys spending time with her rescue dog Charlie, who was adopted through "Save the Dalmatians & Others."
+Along with giving back to the community, Carmen is active in community activities and is an avid animal rescuer.
+She adopted Zephyr, an endangered California Desert Tortoise.
+She enjoys spending time with her rescue dog Charlie, who was adopted through "Save the Dalmatians & Others."

 Click here to send a message: email@example.com.

 All correspondence is public record.